PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 The `chmod` command above makes the script executable by changing the permissions.
 Next install the `argparse` package:

 ```
-$ module load rh/devtoolset/8  # della or tiger only
 $ R
 > install.packages("argparse")
 > q()